William Adshead

-William Ewart Adshead (10 April 1901 – 26 January 1951) was an English cricketer who played 12 first-class matches for Worcestershire in the 1920s.
+William Ewart Adshead (10 April 1901 – 26 January 1951) was an English cricketer and footballer.
+He played 12 first-class matches for Worcestershire and two First Division matches for Aston Villa in the 1920s.
 He was later known as William Ewart Barnie-Adshead.

 Adshead made his first-class debut for Worcestershire against Sussex at Worcester in August 1922, scoring 4 and 17.
+The following month the 21-year-old debuted as a centre-back for Villa in a 2–4 away defeat at Blackburn's Ewood Park.
+Two days later Adshead scored Villa's only goal 5 minutes into his final match at home to Cardiff City but was unable to prevent a defeat.

-He did not play again until 1924, and in that and the following season appeared a total of 10 times, holding 13 catches.
+Adshead did not play cricket again until 1924, and in that and the following season appeared a total of 10 times, holding 13 catches.
 He scored his only half-century when he made 51 against Warwickshire at Edgbaston in May 1925; this was the only match in which he acted as wicket-keeper.
 He did not play at all in 1926 or 1927, but returned for one final game against Nottinghamshire in 1928, scoring 1 and 0 and taking one catch.

 Adshead was born in Tividale, Dudley; he died at the age of 49 in Edgbaston, Birmingham.

 His brother, Frank, played twice for Worcestershire in 1927.